Detailed course offerings (Time Schedule) are available for

 DATA 515 Software Design for Data Science (5)

 Introduces software design and engineering practices and concepts, including version control, testing, and automatic build management.
 Intended for professional students and non-CSE-majors.
-Prerequisite: CSE D/DATA 514 or permission of instructor.
-Offered: jointly with CSE D 515; Sp.
+Offered: jointly with CSE D 515.

 View course details in MyPlan: DATA 515